Beaprofessor/Basic-Portfolio/README.md

 # Portfolio
- Here I am going to create a very basic portfolio just for the practice.
+ Here I am going to create a very basic portfolio just for the practice using the HTML and CSS.